lucasepe/locker/README.md

 - create an unlimited number of secrets
 - organize secrets into boxes
 - secrets are encrypted and decrypted automatically
-  - using the environment variable `LOCKER_SECRET` with your secret phrase
+  - using the environment variable `LOCKER_SECRET` with your master secret phrase
   - encryption will be done using [AES-256-CFB](https://it.wikipedia.org/wiki/Advanced_Encryption_Standard)

 ## Box